tikv/website/content/blog/monthly-july-19.md

 ## Current projects

-There's lots going on in the TiKV ecosystem, here we'll try to highlight some of the interesting projects.
+There's lots going on in the TiKV ecosystem.
+Here we'll try to highlight some of the interesting projects.

 ### Performance

 There's ongoing work to measure and improve TiKV's performance in all areas.
-We hope to report more on specifics soon.
-We've been making heavy use of tools like Intel Vtune and flamegraphs to find the slowest parts of TiKV.
+We've been making heavy use of tools like [Intel Vtune](https://software.intel.com/en-us/vtune) and [flame graph](http://www.brendangregg.com/flamegraphs.html) to find the slowest parts of TiKV.
 We hope to report more on specifics soon.

 ### Titan

-[Titan](https://github.com/pingcap/titan) is a storage engine which improves on RocksDB.
+[Titan](https://github.com/pingcap/titan) is a storage engine plugin which improves on RocksDB.
 It is part of TiKV already and you can try it out by following [these instructions](https://tikv.org/docs/3.0/tasks/configure/titan/).
-Note that you can't go back to RocksDB after enabling Titan.
 We're working to improve its performance and stability.
 You can read more in this [blog post](https://pingcap.com/blog/titan-storage-engine-design-and-implementation/).

 ### Docs